Avidity Biosciences (NASDAQ:RNA) Shares Gap Down to $25.61

 In other Avidity Biosciences news, insider Arthur A. Levin sold 25,000 shares of the firm’s stock in a transaction that occurred on Thursday, November 18th.
 The stock was sold at an average price of $27.89, for a total value of $697,250.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
 16.08% of the stock is currently owned by company insiders.

-Several institutional investors have recently bought and sold shares of RNA.
-RTW Investments LP lifted its position in shares of Avidity Biosciences by 20.0% during the 3rd quarter.
-RTW Investments LP now owns 4,795,000 shares of the biotechnology company’s stock worth $118,101,000 after buying an additional 800,000 shares during the period.
-Price T Rowe Associates Inc. MD lifted its position in shares of Avidity Biosciences by 44.3% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 2,537,071 shares of the biotechnology company’s stock worth $62,691,000 after buying an additional 779,336 shares during the period.
+Several hedge funds have recently made changes to their positions in RNA.
+UBS Asset Management Americas Inc. bought a new position in shares of Avidity Biosciences during the 3rd quarter worth approximately $235,000.
 EcoR1 Capital LLC lifted its position in shares of Avidity Biosciences by 31.2% during the 3rd quarter.
 EcoR1 Capital LLC now owns 2,759,505 shares of the biotechnology company’s stock worth $67,967,000 after buying an additional 655,555 shares during the period.
-BlackRock Inc. lifted its position in shares of Avidity Biosciences by 19.0% during the 3rd quarter.
-BlackRock Inc. now owns 3,212,776 shares of the biotechnology company’s stock worth $79,130,000 after buying an additional 512,411 shares during the period.
-Finally, RA Capital Management L.P. bought a new position in shares of Avidity Biosciences during the 3rd quarter worth approximately $10,434,000.
+American International Group Inc. lifted its position in shares of Avidity Biosciences by 21.5% during the 3rd quarter.
+American International Group Inc. now owns 20,612 shares of the biotechnology company’s stock worth $508,000 after buying an additional 3,652 shares during the period.
+Bank of New York Mellon Corp lifted its position in shares of Avidity Biosciences by 27.6% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 120,493 shares of the biotechnology company’s stock worth $2,968,000 after buying an additional 26,077 shares during the period.
+Finally, Altium Capital Management LP lifted its position in shares of Avidity Biosciences by 19.3% during the 3rd quarter.
+Altium Capital Management LP now owns 225,000 shares of the biotechnology company’s stock worth $5,542,000 after buying an additional 36,400 shares during the period.

 About Avidity Biosciences (NASDAQ:RNA)